 - Line a 12 cup cupcake pan with paper liners.

-- In a medium bowl whisk together the flour, baking powder, baking soda, salt and spices.
+- In a medium bowl whisk together the flour, baking powder, baking soda, salt, and spices.

-- Fold in wet mixture to dry mixture using a rubber spatula.
+- Fold in the wet mixture to dry mixture using a rubber spatula.
 If batter seems to dry add a Tbs of milk at a time until it loosens.
 Fold in walnuts.

 - Using a large spoon or ice cream scoop fill cupcake liners with batter about 3/4 way full.

 - In a small saucepan, whisk together glaze ingredients and place over medium heat continuing to whisk until thickened.
-Pour glaze into small bowl and allow to cool to room temperature.
+Pour glaze into a small bowl and allow to cool to room temperature.